prashast/neptune_int/code2/README.md

 to the specifications as possible however there are some formatting discrepancies that I didn't take care of due to lack of time.

+As of now the messages which are spit out by the server are hardcoded.
+We can add support later for spitting out custom messages based on the real time event that occurs.